Why We Travel

 something beneath the surface that shapes how it is felt.

-Morocco has the tension between mountain and desert.
+Morocco holds tension between mountain and desert.

-Spain carries the mythology of edges and thresholds.
+Spain is defined by edges and thresholds.

 What we hope